merative/Custom-UI-Reporter/README.md

 > Note: For privacy and security, no other information is extracted and no information is requested from any database in the system.

-The files are copied into an archive file, which you can extract on a test system to recreate the customisation.
+The files are copied into an archive file, from which you can copy them on to a local development environment to recreate the customisation.

 ## Running the app